How to buy the best stairlift

 Stairlifts consist of a seat (or standing platform), a footrest, the operating controls and the tracking rail that the lift moves along.
 To use them, you usually:

-Stairlifts have built-in safety sensors designed to detect obstructions on the staircase – such as objects that have been dropped by pets.
+Stairlifts have built-in safety sensors designed to detect obstructions on the staircase – such as objects that have been dropped.
 The stairlift will automatically stop in such instances, so you can remove the object.
 This is the only time stairlifts are likely to stop halfway – any other instances are very rare.

 Discover which brands make the most reliable stairlifts, according to our independent customer survey.